IoET-y/IoET-y.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Microelectronic Sci. & Eng., University of Electronic Science and Technology of China, 2016-2020
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Electrical Engineering, National University Of Singapore, 2021-2022
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in DS/AI, Not decided yet University in USA, 2024-2028 (expected)

 Work experience
 ======